 Exploring Earth Science

-Exploring Earth Science by Reynolds/Johnson is an innovative textbook intended for an introductory college geology course, such as Earth Science.
-This ground-breaking, visually spectacular book was designed from cognitive and educational research on how students think, learn, and study.
+Exploring Earth Science, Second Edition, by Stephen Reynolds and Julia Johnson, is an innovative textbook intended for an introductory college geology course, such as earth science.
+This ground-breaking, visually spectacular book was designed following cognitive and educational research on how students think, learn, and study.